Encino Man: Production

-Originally, Ben Stiller, Keith Coogan, and Jeff Maynard, were cast as the three main characters Link, Stoney, and Dave for a screen test.
-This was to show that the concept of Encino Man could work, as well as show the studio that Mayfield was capable of directing a comedy like this.
-Pauly Shore uploaded this screen test on YouTube.
-Encino Man was directed by Les Mayfield, a veteran of behind-the-scenes promotional documentaries, making his feature-film debut.
+Originally, Ben Stiller, Keith Coogan and Jeff Maynard were cast as the three main characters Linkovich "Link" Chomovsky, Stanley "Stoney" Brown and Dave Morgan for a screen test.
+This was to show that the concept of Encino Man could work, as well as show the studio that Les Mayfield was capable of directing a comedy like this.
+Pauly Shore later uploaded this screen test on YouTube.
+Encino Man was directed by Mayfield, a veteran of behind-the-scenes promotional documentaries, making his feature-film debut.
 The film was shot from December 1991 to February 1992.
-Filming locations across northern Los Angeles included Los Angeles Mission College in Sylmar and Six Flags Magic Mountain, while the family home was filmed at 7532 Sedgwick Court, West Hills, and the minimart scene was shot at 6586 Van Nuys Blvd, Van Nuys.
+Filming locations across northern Los Angeles included Los Angeles Mission College in Sylmar and Six Flags Magic Mountain, while the family home was filmed at 7532 Sedgwick Court, West Hills and the minimart scene was shot at 6586 Van Nuys Blvd, Van Nuys.

-Pauly Shore was known for his show Totally Pauly on MTV, and Disney expected this would bring an existing audience to the film.
-The film tested well with teen audiences, and Mayfield thanked Wayne's World, which was released three months before Encino Man, for showing a comedy aimed at this demographic could do well.
+Shore was known for his show Totally Pauly on MTV and Disney expected this would bring an existing audience to the film.
+The film tested well with teen audiences and Mayfield thanked Wayne's World, which was released three months before Encino Man, for showing a comedy aimed at this demographic could do well.

 Costume designer Marie France decided not to buy clothes; instead, she custom made the wardrobe for the characters of Stoney and Link.
 For Shore, she took his own unusual style and gave it a younger look.
-For Fraser, who stands at 6 ft 3 in, it was a matter of practicality, easier than trying to find the sizes needed, and she dressed him in baggy, knee-length shorts and oversized T-shirts.
+For Brendan Fraser, who stands at 6 ft 3 in, it was a matter of practicality, easier than trying to find the sizes needed, and she dressed him in baggy, knee-length shorts and oversized T-shirts.